-(a) Understands and appreciates a variety of cultural perspectives and how those enhance productivity.
+(a) Understands and appreciates a variety of cultural perspectives and how those h.
+Information Management

-- (b) Demonstrates the ability to value diversity in the workplace. - (c) Understands cultural differences in communication styles. - (d) Positively interacts and fosters relationships with people of different backgrounds.
+- enhance productivity. - (b) Demonstrates the ability to value diversity in the workplace. - (c) Understands cultural differences in communication styles. - (d) Positively interacts and fosters relationships with people of different backgrounds.